Sign Up

 The first step in any assessment is to identify the patient.
 A patient's identity includes name, gender, birth date or age, marital status, race, ethnicity, and language.

 The psychiatric psychological history is the history of all psychiatric or psychological concerns in the past.
 The medical or surgical history includes listing all medical illnesses, surgeries, and dates.
 All current and past medications should be listed, including the dose and frequency.
-A listing of who prescribed and why they are prescribed should be documented for medications currently taken.
+A listing of who prescribed them and why they are prescribed should be documented for medications currently taken.
 A listing of why they were started and stopped should be documented for past prescribed medications.

-Questions to ask in assessing suicidal or homicidal ideation and abuse are included in Table 1.
+Questions to ask in assessing suicidal or homicidal ideation and abuse are included in Table 2.

 • Have you had thoughts of hurting yourself?